 Yes, you could go to university, rack up thirty grand’s worth of debt and work for free during the summer to get experience.
 But for those of us who don’t have the means to pay for it, or who just don’t want that amount of debt hanging over our heads, there has to be another option.
-As our CEO Lawrence Jones explained at the conference, in the past young people have gone down the wrong route because there wasn’t any other option.
+As Lawrence Jones MBE explained at the conference, in the past young people have gone down the wrong route because there wasn’t any other option.
 But now, thankfully there is.

 And it’s not just the apprentices who benefit either.
 Leanne Holmes, operations manager at CPI, told the conference how she decided to start an apprentice academy.
 Her industry, manufacturing, is suffering a massive skills gap (something we can relate to in tech).
 Leanne saw that the only way to counter an ageing workforce was to start giving young people the skills that manufacturing is crying out for.

 Equally, apprenticeships are a pretty solid investment from a financial point of view.
 And, let’s face it, money don’t grow on trees.
 Karen Woodward of the Skills funding Agency explained at the conference how, with the new apprenticeship levy coming in 2017, companies with apprenticeship programmes aren’t going to feel the pinch when the tax return comes in.
 Added to that, she said that for every £1 invested in apprenticeships, £25 is put back into the economy.
 So taking on a few youngsters should more than pay for itself.

 Whatever your industry, skills are going to be pretty high on the agenda for the foreseeable future.
 For businesses and young people alike, apprenticeships are the key to bridging the skills gap and future-proofing the UK economy.